dcoates83/Azure-Sky-Ragdolls/pages/about.md

           </div>
           <p>

-            Most strangely the most well-known Ragdoll which greatly enhanced public interest in Ragdolls in the 1990’s was NOT a Ragdoll: the internet sensation Grumpy Cat.
+            Most strangely the most well-known Ragdoll, which greatly enhanced public interest in Ragdolls in the 1990’s was NOT a Ragdoll - the internet sensation Grumpy Cat.
 While Grumpy Cat had the markings of your typical Ragdoll, he was of unknown mixed breeds.
-            He had multiple genetic defects producing his grumpy appearance; a large underbite and feline dwarfism.
+            He had multiple genetic defects, producing his grumpy appearance; a large underbite and feline dwarfism.
 He became an internet sensation quickly, stirring a lot of interest in the color and markings typical of Ragdolls.
 Today Ragdolls retain their own fans based on their loving natures and NON grumpy appearance.
 Their beauty and loving natures